How to Fix P0430: Catalyst Bank 2 Repair Cost

 Having both P0420 and P0430?

-If you see both codes together, both Bank 1 and Bank 2 converters are flagged.
+If you see P0420 and P0430 together, both Bank 1 and Bank 2 converters are flagged.
 This pattern usually points to a systemic cause affecting the entire engine rather than isolated converter failure on both sides simultaneously.
 Check for engine-wide issues: excessive oil consumption, coolant leak into the exhaust (head gasket), a long history of short cold trips that never let the engine fully warm up, or simply high mileage where both converters have reached end of life together.

 On dual-converter vehicles, replacing both converters at the same time often makes sense from a labour perspective since much of the removal and access work overlaps.